muhammadmueenarif/Express-JS-to-build-JSON-Api-in-Node/readme.txt

 if you start server by node app.js and open localhost3000 in browser you will see cannot get/. this is beacause we did not specify any route. we will write route b/w port and listen.

+Lec 5.
+Using postman to test api. download and install postman. watch simple video on youtube how to use it. check the request you are sending and use same method in postman and check the route on which you are sending request and use that same route in postman. send request and it will show response and its status code also.
+200 means ok. we can send json or array directly in res.send like res.send({name:'kashan'}); res.send([{name:'kashan', id:1}, {name:'moin, id:'2'}]);